adomokos/climb_that_mountain/blog/2017/05/bit_shifting_in_ruby.md

 => 3939
 ```

 The storing part will work, but how can we get our two numbers back from this one combined number?
-Well, we have to split the bits and convert the binary representation to integer.
+Well, we have to split the bits and convert the binary representation to an integer.

 Five bits were used on the right side to store our second number.
 We need to chop those off to get the number stored on the left side.
 The bitwise right shift (>>) will do just that: